The Environmental Concentration: Sustainable Food comprises four components: a gateway course, an academic core, practicum experiences and a capstone.

 ENX 301: Environmental Concentration Capstone: Sustainable Food

 This seminar course will bring the concentrators together as a cohort to engage in a community and team-based capstone project.
-This offering complements the 100- and 200-level courses related to food already offered at Smith by providing a deeper experience for sustainable food concentrators.
+This offering complements the 100- and 200-level courses related to climate already offered at Smith by providing a deeper experience for climate change concentrators.

 Submittal of Concentration Checklist

-Upon completion of the Environmental Concentration, students are required to submit a completed Concentration Checklist form, signed by their advisor, indicating that the student has completed all requirements.
-Students will not receive credit for the Concentration without submitting this form.
+In early spring of their senior year, students are required to submit a completed Concentration Checklist form, signed by their advisor, indicating that the student has completed all Concentration requirements.
+Students will not receive credit for the Concentration without submitting this completed form to Joanne Benkley.